zaksabeast/PokemonRNGGuides/guides/bw/en/entralink (emu).md

 - [Suloku's Gen V Save Tool](https://projectpokemon.org/home/forums/topic/37801-gen-5-generation-5-save-tool-entralink-medals-join-avenue-and-others-not-in-pokegen/)

 ```
 Note: /r/ PokemonTrades doesn't allow injection of Entralink Pokemon.
-Please make sure you are aware of trading policies in the community that you are in.*
+Please make sure you are aware of trading policies in the community that you are in.
 ```

 ## The RNG

 ### Choose an RNG Target
 1. Open Suloku's Gen V Save Tool

 2. Add the Pokemon you want to RNG

-### Finding a Frame/Target Seed/IVS
+### Finding a Frame/Target Seed/IVs
-1. Open RNG Reporter and go to Generation 5 Time
+1. Open RNG Reporter and go to Generation 5 Time Finder

 2. Set up Time Finder like [so.](https://snag.gy/ne0CK3.jpg)

 3. Change Delay/Frame as you see fit

-4. Make sure that you at the very least set the minimum frame to 21, as its not possible to hit anything lower
+4. Set minimum frame to at least 21.
+It is not possible to hit anything lower.

 ### Finding the Delay you need to hit
 1. You may notice that the seed listed is significantly shorter than normal Generation 5 seeds.
 Unfortunately, you still need to hit the Initial Seed (The 32 Digit one)

 2. Right Click your selected spread and hit `Generate Entralink Nature Seeds`

 3. Choose a list of natures that you desire

 4. Hit Generate

 ### Hitting C-Gear Seed and Initial Seed